Nonperturbative Semiclassical Spin Dynamics for Ordered Quantum Magnets: Acknowledgments

 \section{Acknowledgments}

 We thank Shang-Shun Zhang, Kipton Barros, David Dahlbom, Martin Mourigal, Chaebin Kim, and Xiaojian Bai for useful discussions.
 H.Z. and C.D.B. thank Bruce Normand for his insightful comments and critical reading of the manuscript.
-Work at the University of Tennessee was supported by National Science Foundation Materials Research Science and Engineering Center program through the UT Knoxville Center for Advanced Materials and Manufacturing (DMR-2309083) and by the Lincoln Chair of Excellence in Physics.
+C.D.B. acknowledges support from the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division, under Award No. DE-SC-0018660.
+H.Z. acknowledges support from the Lincoln Chair of Excellence in Physics.
 The work by A.S. is supported by the Quantum Science Center (QSC), a National Quantum Information Science Research Center of the U.S. Department of Energy (DOE).
 Work at ETHZ was partially supported by a MINT grant of the Swiss National Science Foundation.
 Data on $\mathrm{K_2Co(SeO_3)_2}$ were collected using the AMATERAS spectrometer at J-PARC in Experiment no. 2023B0161.
 T. X. was supported by the National Key Research and Development Program of China (Grant No. 2024YFA1613100), the National Natural Science Foundation of China (Grant No. 12304187), the Guangzhou Basic and Applied Basic Research Funds (Grant No. 2024A04J4024), and the open research fund of Songshan Lake Materials Laboratory (Grant No. 2023SLABFN30).
 The neutron scattering experiments of CsYbSe2 were performed on the time-of-flight (ToF) Cold Neutron Chopper Spectrometer (CNCS) at the Spallation Neutron Source at Oak Ridge National Laboratory (ORNL).